evernym/mobile-sdk/docs/vcx/VcxErrors.md

 - InvalidProofCredentialData:
     * code: **1027**
-    * description: Selected credentials passed for Proof generation has invalid format
+    * description: Selected credentials passed for Proof generation has invalid format.
+    * causes:
+        * Cannot parse selected credentials
+        * There are no credentials passed for a requested attribute.
     * format:
         ```
             {